The Proposal Management Plan is the operations plan for the Proposal Manager and the proposal team to answer the RFP.

 During the Kickoff Meeting, the Proposal Manager should brief their team on the Configuration Control process and instruct them on how to use the selected software (e.g. SharePoint, Priva, VPC).
 For more on this, see Section 2.1.9 Establishing the Proposal Infrastructure in the Guide.

 Every proposal needs to have a standardized look: font type, font size, margins, and color palette.
-Usually, a lot of these are dictated by the RFP, but even when they aren’t, they still need to be uniform.
+Usually, many of these are dictated by the RFP, but even when they aren’t, they still need to be uniform.
 It wouldn’t do to submit something sloppy!
 Remember that proposal will almost always have multiple people writing on it, but it should never look like it.

 Components of a Visual Package include: